openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Note that this count does not include the column of 5 scene buttons always found on the right side of the panel.

 To support the GRAFIK Eye's contact closure input, a CCI channel named *cci1* will be created with item type Contact and category Switch.
-It is marked as Advanced, so it will not be automatically linked to items in the Paper UI's Simple Mode.
+It is marked as Advanced, so you will need to check "Show advanced" in order to see it listed in the Administration UI.
 It presents ON/OFF states the same as a keypad button.

 Component numbering: The buttons and LEDs on the GRAFIK Eye are numbered top to bottom, starting with the 5 scene buttons in a column on the right side of the panel, and then proceeding with the columns of buttons (if any) on the left side of the panel, working left to right.
-If you are having problems determining which channels have been created for a given model setting, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:grafikeyekeypad:radiora2:theaterkeypad`) from the openHAB CLI to list the channels.
+If you are having problems determining which channels have been created for a given model setting, select the appropriate grafikeyekeypad thing under Settings/Things in the Administration UI and click on the Channels tab.
+You can also run the command `things show <thingUID>` (e.g. `things show lutron:grafikeyekeypad:radiora2:theaterkeypad`) from the openHAB CLI to list the channels.

 Supported settings for `model` parameter: 0COL, 1COL, 2COL, 3COL (default)